 Grocery store owners face fraud charges in food stamp scheme

 NEWARK, N.J.
-(AP) — Federal prosecutors say a New Jersey man and his adult daughter fraudulently exchanged more than $885,000 in food stamps for cash at a grocery store they operated.
+(AP) — Federal prosecutors say a couple and their adult son fraudulently exchanged more than $5 million in food stamps for cash at a New Jersey grocery store they operated.

-Prosecutors say the illegal exchanges have occurred since 2011.
-They cited the high volume of food stamp redemptions at the store and say an undercover agent engaged in roughly 20 "purchases" at the store in which one or both defendants allegedly exchanged cash for food stamp benefits.
+Prosecutors say the illegal exchanges have occurred since October 2015.
+They cited the high volume of food stamp redemptions at the store and say an undercover agent made at least 11 "purchases" at the store in which Juan Perdomo or Jose Perdomo allegedly exchanged cash for food stamp benefits.

 It wasn't known Wednesday if the Perdomos have retained attorneys.